marcmarais/2401ftds_python/README.md

 ## 3. Packages <a class="anchor" id="packages"></a>

-In order to carry out all the objectives for this repo, the following necessary dependencies were loaded:
+To carry out all the objectives for this repo, the following necessary dependencies were loaded:
 + `Pandas 2.2.2` and `Numpy 1.26`
 + `Matplotlib 3.8.4`